nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### Adding an entry

 1. Adding an entry while all entries are being shown.
-    1. Prerequisites: The entry should not already exist in the entry list.
+    1. Prerequisites: The entry should not already exist in the entry list and the new entry's start and end datetime should not overlap with existing entries.
 List all entries using the `elist` command.
     1. Test case: `eadd n/Meeting sd/2021-12-12 13:00 ed/2021-12-12 14:00`<br>
        Expected: The entry is added to the entry list.
 Success message with details of the added entry is shown in the result window.